 Arranging for several people to sign a document can be time-consuming since digital signatures must have a valid digital certificate issued by a Certified Authority (CA).
 If some signatories lack this, they can use MS Office to sign the document digitally or manually through a signature line in Word.
 This function makes Word one of the most versatile ways to sign documents.
 These three methods help you add a signature line in Microsoft Word.

 1. Add a Formatted Signature Line

-This first way is the easiest method for creating a signature line in Word, and gives you ample options for customizing the line according to your or your signatories’ needs.
-You will be able to adjust the line’s length and place it wherever you would like on a document.
+This first way is the easiest method for creating a signature line in Word and gives you ample options for customizing the line according to your or your signatories’ needs.
+You can adjust the line’s length and place it wherever you want on a document.

 - Open the Word document.
 Put the mouse cursor in the document.

 - Click on the “Add a Signature Line” under the text group ribbon.
 Choose the Microsoft Office Signature Line.

 - A dialog box will appear.
 Type in the signatory’s name on the first line, then write their title on the second line.

 - Click “OK.”
 The signature line with your indicated information will appear where you placed your cursor.